Esplanade Complete Street

 To remove a lane of traffic to put up barriers is absurd.
 The Pedestrians already have sidewalks and cyclists have bike lanes on Forbes.
 It is perfectly safe.
 This is a very busy truck route and all it will take is one stall or accident and the traffic will be backed up to Fell.
 In your response to my earlier question you replied "The City has completed detailed traffic analysis of the Forbes corridor and we are confident that providing two lanes northbound and one lane southbound with restricted left turns will not cause traffic congestion. " I live on Second between Forbes and Mahon and I couldn't disagree more.
 There are not that many walkers and bikers compared to vehicles.
 Who completed the Traffic analysis?

-dkelly asked almost 3 years ago
+dkelly asked over 3 years ago

 The current southbound painted bike lane on Forbes does not provide All Ages and Abilities (AAA) safe and protected infrastructure.
 Large vehicles can easily cross over the line and the lane itself is often filled with debris creating a complex condition to navigate around.
 Barriers are necessary for filling this gap in our AAA Mobility Network.
 You can learn more about our Mobility Network Project here